npnl/ASNR_2019/README.md

 Install Python version 3.7 and Jupyter Notebook using the Anaconda distribution: https://www.anaconda.com/distribution/

-If for some reason you install Python separately, you should install Jupyter Notebook from here: https://jupyter.org/install
+If for some reason you install Python separately (highly unadvised!), you should:

+-install Jupyter Notebook from here: https://jupyter.org/install

-You will also need these additional libraries, which should be included if you used the Anaconda distribution (e.g., you shouldn’t need to do anything else), but if you get an error, you will need to use pip install for the following:
+-also install these additional libraries, which should be included if you used the Anaconda distribution (e.g., you shouldn’t need to do anything else), but if you get an error, you will need to use pip install for the following:

 Pandas - https://pandas.pydata.org/pandas-docs/stable/install.html